Police search for motive in Florida shooting spree that killed 3, including a journalist covering one of the shootings - KTVZ

 “We don’t know why he entered that home,” the sheriff said.

-Investigators also are looking into whether the suspect — who the sheriff says has a lengthy criminal history — knew that the Spectrum News 13 employees were members of the media.
+Investigators also are looking into whether the suspect knew that the Spectrum News 13 employees were members of the media.

 Officials said they believe Moses had no connection to the journalists or the mother and her daughter.